manuGil/online-core/docs/source/data-modeling.rst

 Computer representations
 ------------------------

 The previous exercise did not contain any software tasks.
-This should not have surprised you because the folcus of that exercise was to understand  geographic phenomena and their characteristics, and not to show the way we  represent phenomena.
-In this exercise we will focus on the latter.
+This should not have surprised you because the focus of that exercise was to understand geographic phenomena and their characteristics, and not to show the way we represent phenomena.
+In this exercise, we will focus on the latter.
 However, a good understanding of geographic phenomena will help you in choosing a suitable computer representation.

 In this exercise, you will explore different types of computer representations for geographic phenomena available in a  GIS,  and how to select the most suitable computer representation for a specific phenomenon.

 To get an overview of the different ways we can store geographic phenomena in a GIS, we are going to use the concept map of your Living textbook.

 .. attention::
    **Discussion.**
    Look for the term “Geographical Representation” in the Living textbook, and explore all related concepts two links apart.
-Make a screendump of the concept map showing your result and upload it to the discussion board.
+Make a screenshot of the concept map showing your result and upload it to the discussion board.
 How many different types of representations of spatial data did you find?

 .. admonition:: Resources